chatSolent/adms2/Week6.md

 ```

-* Add the following to the index.js,
+* Replace your index.js with the following code,
-* Your index.js file will look like this

 ```js
 require('dotenv').config()